Frustrated spin order and stripe fluctuations in FeSe: Results

-We then compare the experiments with numerical simulation for the temperature dependence of the Raman susceptibility in Fig.~\ref{fig:B1g-T}.
-For the simulations we use the same parameters as at $T=0$ (Fig.~\ref{fig:data-low}).
+Now we compare the measurements with numerical simulations for the temperature dependence of the Raman \Blg susceptibility in Fig.~\ref{fig:B1g-T}a and b, respectively.
+For the simulations (Fig.~\ref{fig:B1g-T}b) we use the same parameters as at $T=0$ (black dot in Fig.~\ref{fig:data-low}).
 At zero temperature the simulations show a single low energy \Blg peak around 0.3\,$J_{1}$.
-As temperature is increased a shoulder forms on the low energy side of the peak and the whole peak softens slightly for temperatures up to $k_{B}T=0.12\,J_{1}$, corresponding to approximately 150\,K. With the exception of intensity at low energies seen in the experiment at temperatures near the structural transition, there is good agreement in the dominant features of the Raman susceptibility between the theory and experiment.
+As temperature increases, a weak shoulder forms on the low energy side of the peak, and the whole peak softens slightly and broadens over the simulated temperature range.
+Except for the additional intensity at low energies, $\Omega < 200\,\wn$, (Fig.~\ref{fig:B1g-T}a) there is good qualitative agreement between theory and experiment.
+As shown in Supplementary Fig.~5 in Supplementary Note~4, a similar agreement between experiment and simulations is obtained for the temperature dependence in \Alg and \BZg symmetries, indicating that both the gain in intensity (blue shaded areas in Fig.~\ref{fig:data-sym-long}) as well as the reduction in spectral weight in \BZg from 600 to 1,900\,\wn (shaded red in Fig.~\ref{fig:data-sym-long}d) can be attributed to the frustrated localized magnetism.